Today Fleischmann is a German manufacturer of model railroad products. As a company, Fleischmann

 versions of some locomotives.
 They also market replacement non-insulated wheelsets for use with their rolling

-stock on three-rail systems.
-In 2008, Fleischmann was acquired by Modelleisenbahn GmbH, the former
+digital control technology.
+In February 2008, Fleischmann was acquired by Modelleisenbahn GmbH, the former

-American distributor for the Fleischmann product line.
+distributor for the Fleischmann product line.

 Although Roco/Fleischmann products have gained a good reputation, especially with model